 This car exemplifies what Steven Colbert meant about perception.
 Whether you know what you’re talking about doesn’t matter, what matters is how much noise you can make when you talk about them, and boy does this car shout!

 This 2011 car doesn’t have a single bluetooth function, it doesn’t have cruise control, the brakes squeak, and the service intervals are ridiculously short.
 But it’s got a loud exhaust, two doors, and epic proportions.
-This car is all about the looks, and the appearance.
+This car is all about the looks, the noises and the appearance.

 You have a physical key, painted bright red, and you must insert it in a slot in the steering column.
-You twist it expecting the 4.5 litre, 560hp, v8 engine to burst into life, but it doesn’t.
+You twist expecting the 4.5 litre, 560hp, v8 engine to burst into life, but it doesn’t.
 Instead all it does is turn on the radio, and the auxiliaries.
 A couple of high pressure pumps auto-test, yet, I cannot fathom what those are for.
 The confusion lasts for a very short time, because directly in your eye’s view is a huge, bright red, ignition button on the steering wheel.
 If you press it hard enough the engine coughs into life: shouting through its three pipes in the process.
 Moments later, the car settles to a quieter idle; letting you finally listen to whatever music was playing before the button was pressed.

 This car is an education on how much the car world had changed, and how much it could change when money is no object.
 This 458 is eight years old, but when you look at the cabin or exterior of the newer 488 little has changed.
 As a design language, the 458 set the course for modern Ferraris like few models before it could.
 It’s an aggressive, timeless design that doesn’t feel dated or simplistic… It just works; like Ferraris haven’t since the 355.